Wood species

 Uses of cherry wood

-Although a fast-growing species, European cherry wood is quite expensive due to its special natural colour.
-Unlike American cherry wood, which is cheaper and easier to find, it is often used for flooring.
+Although a fast-growing species, European cherry wood is quite expensive because of its special natural color.
+Unlike American cherry wood, which is cheaper and easier to find, it is commonly used for flooring.

-Its ability to split well also makes it a good firewood, with a good calorific value.
+Its ability to split well also makes it a good firewood with good calorific value.

-The special smoke smell and taste it gives off when burning has made cherry a highly prized wood for smoking meats, to which it gives a fruity, slightly sweet flavour.
-It goes very well with poultry, pork or game.
+The smoke with its special smell and taste on burning has made cherry a highly prized wood for smoking meats, which it gives a fruity, slightly sweet aroma.
+It goes very well with poultry, pork and game.
 Outstanding results are also obtained when smoking cheese.

 Cherry is also used in herbal medicine.
-The gum secreted from the bark has antitussive properties, and the stems of the cherry are used to make a highly prized diuretic tea.
+The gum secreted by the bark has antitussive properties, and the stems of the cherry tree are used to make a highly appreciated diuretic tea.

 cherry wood